Configuring Vim right

 Typing

-zzis also handy; it centers the window on the cursor without moving the cursor.
-(But watch out forZZ!)
+is also handy; it centers the window on the cursor without moving the cursor.
+(But bewareZZ

 - Store temporary files in a central spot